“New technologies have put customers in the driver’s seat of the marketplace — giving them power over which brands sink or swim in the digital age.”

 Forrester anticipates this challenging new environment will “place harsh and unfamiliar demands on institutions, requiring changes in how they develop, market, sell, and deliver products and services.”

-The State of the Connected Customer report polled over 7,000 consumer and business buyers to learn exactly what those new expectations are — and how business leaders should repurpose their companies to respond.
+The State of the Connected Customer report polled over 7,000 consumer and business buyers to learn exactly what those new customer expectations are — and how business leaders should repurpose their companies to respond.
 There are four core elements of the new baseline customer experience: immediacy, personalization, consistency, and anticipation.

-There is a considerable opportunity for brands that are able to interact on an individual basis with customers — from personalizing marketing journeys, to providing informed and unique customer care, to better understanding a customer’s unique needs.
+There is a considerable opportunity for brands that are able to interact on an individual basis with customers — from personalizing marketing journeys, to providing informed and unique customer care, to better understanding customer needs.
 Seventy-two percent of consumers and 89% of business buyers say they expect companies to understand their unique needs and expectations, while 66% of consumers say they’re likely to switch brands if they feel treated like a number, not an individual.

 For those companies able to deliver this more human touch, the rewards are considerable.
 Delivering personalized experiences drives customer loyalty, with 70% of consumers saying a company’s understanding of their individual needs influences their loyalty, and 69% saying the same of personalized customer care.
 The issue is more pressing with business buyers, 82% of whom say personalized customer care influences loyalty.